Gassandrid/ewan.my/content/Notes/Neuropharmacology/Fasoracetam.md

   - health/substance
   - pharmacology/neuro
 date: 2026-02-22
+updated: 2026-06-11T14:13:30-07:00
 ---

-Fasoracetam is a racetam with an atypical mechanism: it acts as an agonist at [[mGluR2]] and [[mGluR3]], the presynaptic glutamate autoreceptors that detect synaptic glutamate and downregulate further release.
+racicetam with an atypical mechanism: it acts as an agonist at [[mGluR2]] and [[mGluR3]], the presynaptic [[Glutamate]] autoreceptors that detect synaptic glutamate and downregulate further release.
 Activating these reduces glutamate tone.
 Simultaneously, it upregulates [[GABA-B receptor]] density.
-The net effect is a systematic recalibration of the [[E/I balance]] toward baseline — not acutely, but over days to weeks as receptor populations shift.
+The net effect is a systematic recalibration of the [[E/I balance]] toward baseline, not acutely, but over days to weeks as receptor populations shift.

-The off-season fit follows directly from what the active season does. [[TAK-653]] and [[ACD-856]] push effective glutamate signaling upward; [[Bromantane]] sustains dopamine drive.
-Extended periods of elevated excitatory tone tend to downregulate inhibitory receptor populations as a homeostatic response.
-Fasoracetam reverses this: mGluR2/3 agonism resensitizes the autoreceptor feedback loop, GABA-B upregulation restores inhibitory tone.
+Extended periods of elevated excitatory tone ( from my use of things like [[TAK-653]] etc ) tend to downregulate inhibitory receptor populations as a homeostatic response.
+Fasoracetam appears to reverse, in that mGluR2/3 agonism resensitizes the autoreceptor feedback loop, GABA-B [[GABA Receptor#GABA$_A$ Receptor]] upregulation restores inhibitory tone.
 GABA-B upregulation also addresses the restlessness or low-grade anxiety that can accompany Bromantane washout.

-Worth keeping off active-season entirely — it actively reduces the glutamate tone that TAK-653 is amplifying.
-Oral bioavailability is modest; sublingual administration improves absorption meaningfully.
-Has been specifically trialed in ADHD patients with mGluR pathway variants (FDA-designated), so there may be genotype-dependent responder variation.
+- *not for our stack*,  actively reduces glutamate tone that [[TAK-653]] amplifies
+- Oral bioavailability modest; subl admin improves absorption meaningfully.

+Could have genotype dependent responder variation, as was trield in ADHD patients with mGluR pathway variants